 Keep in mind that these guidelines could change as we go forward.
 As more things open up, a sense of normalcy sets in, and people seem to let their guard down.
 The SARS-CoV-2 virus is still very good at what it does--just as much as last spring during the worst of the pandemic.
 And "worst" could be quickly re-defined if we're not careful.

-UPDATE SEPTEMBER 12, 2020: The state of Colorado has extended the statewide mask mandate for 30 days through October 12, 2020.
+UPDATE OCTOBER 9, 2020: The state of Colorado has extended the statewide mask mandate for 30 days through at least November 10, 2020.
 This mandate includes people from different households gathering indoors to exercise.
 Our skating activities are included in that category.

 With that in mind, here are our current expectations of skaters and skater parents: